ddakebono/RedirectLauncher/README.md

 MetroRadiance, MetroRadiance.Core and MetroRadiance.Chrome were created by Grabacr07 (<a href="https://github.com/Grabacr07/MetroRadiance">https://github.com/Grabacr07/MetroRadiance</a>)
 MetroRadiance is licensed under the MIT License.

-The Launcher also relies on DotNetZip, which I can't find the license for cause the codeplex for it is dead right now.
+The Launcher also relies on DotNetZip, which is licenced under the Microsoft Public Licence.

 All of my code in this launcher is licensed under the MIT License
 <a href="http://opensource.org/licenses/MIT">http://opensource.org/licenses/MIT</a>